mozilla/web-lit-core/_articles/Web-Detective.md

     * Which sources were reliable?
 Which sources did you decide were unreliable?
     * Is there anything you’d add or change to your list?

-## Check your Checklist!
+## Check your Checklist
 [6 mins]
 * Let’s see how your list from above compares to other lists and fact-checking processes.
 * Break up learners into groups of 3-4 and ask learners to examine:
-       * How to Spot Fake News from FactCheck.org
+       * How to Spot Fake News from FactCheck.org [http://www.factcheck.org/2016/11/how-to-spot-fake-news/]
-       * 7 Steps to Better Fact Checking from Politifact
+       * 7 Steps to Better Fact Checking from Politifact [http://www.politifact.com/truth-o-meter/article/2014/aug/20/7-steps-better-fact-checking/]
-       * How to Fact-Check the Atlantic from the Atlantic
+       * How to Fact-Check the Atlantic from the Atlantic [https://www.theatlantic.com/notes/2018/01/how-to-fact-check-the-atlantic/551477/]
 * Ask learners:
     * How did these lists compare with your own list?
     * What did you learn that you didn’t know before?